fabric8-analytics/fabric8-analytics-scaler/README.md

 ### Deployment on openshift

-Openshift deployment information is located at [openshift](https://github.com/fabric8-analytics/fabric8-analytics-scaler/tree/master/openshift) directory
+OpenShift deployment information is located at [openshift](openshift/) directory